tiry/nuxeo-talend-components/components/README.md

  - define a field named "dc_title"
  - set comment to "dc:title"

+## Using the components

+If you want to create or update documents inside Nuxeo from Talend, please see the [Create/Update sample](../doc/create_update.md).

+If you want fetch documents from Nuxeo in Talend, please see the [Fetch sample](../doc/fetch.md).

 ## Status

 All of this is testing code :